Two-Way Radio Range

 - If range is critical then opt for a mobile radio.
 Mobile radios can have 3 to 4 times the range of a handheld radio.

 - Install a repeater.
 Repeaters receive signals and "re-broadcast" them, relaying them to a farther destination.
 However, installing a repeater is more complex.
-One alternative is to find a repeater service in your area.
-These services usually charge a monthly fee.
-Rfinder.net is an online worldwide directory of repeaters ($10 yearly fee).
-You can use this application to locate nearby repeaters, it also has an iPhone app.
-Fortunately, for most applications, a repeater is not necessary and a VHF or UHF radio alone will do just fine.
+One alternative is to use a repeater service is one is available in your area.

 Remember at the beginning we discussed the claims some radio brands make of "up to 36 miles" or more communication range?
 How can they make such a claim?
 Well in reality, what they are saying, is "if the horizon is not a factor, say you are on top of a mountain, and there are no obstructions (clear line-of-sight), then there is enough signal strength for the signal to carry for 36 miles.